ra7653/ra7653/README.md

 ### Hi there 👋
+*loira
+*superlegal
+*odeia filosofia
+*table tennis player
 <!--
 **ra7653/ra7653** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on ... nothing
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...desnessesary things
-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with ...something
-- 💬 Ask me about ...
+- 💬 Ask me about ...a cool book
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
+- 😄 Pronouns: ...she/her
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: ... flies have 700 eyes
 -->